 Crossing the Ultimate Border: Empowering the User

-Compared to using KExtProcess for a direct SSH login to root@server it doesn't take a lot more code to login as user@server instead and have KExtProcess then use a second KExtProcess::SuProcess step to 'su' to root.
+Compared to using KExtProcess for a direct SSH login to [email protected] it doesn't take a lot more code to login as user@server instead and have KExtProcess then use a second KExtProcess::SuProcess step to 'su' to root.

 But, that wouldn't be very flexible, no?